vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Magic Mushrooms.md

 #Case
+# Notes
+IRON, HE'S WEARING IRON
 # Background
-The sky was still dark by the time the Forager woke up.
-A cold fog brushed the walls of every building and the leaf of every tree.
-When the clouds left the forest to laze around with the sun,
+A cold fog kisses the walls of every building and caresses the leaves of every brush.
+A man sits by his window, watching the black outdoors blend into blue.
+The condensation of his window matches his glass, empty if not for the ice left behind.
+When the dawn arrived, the clouds left the forest to laze around with the sun.
+Light peered through the trees, illuminating the forest floor.
+This is the moment the Forager was waiting for.